A Quick Guide: How to Measure Your Torso for a Swimsuit

 For us, Hermoza swim and resort wear is liberating, not limiting.
 We have invested time and energy into creating pieces that ensure a woman’s comfort and confidence.
 Our collections offer heirloom-quality coverage and protection in options that are distinctive and flattering for every body type.

-The important thing to know and understand when selecting a suit is,
+The important thing to know and understand when selecting a bathing suit is,

 - Next, use a cloth measuring tape to effectively measure your bust, waist, and hips.

 - Finally, measure your torso.
-Place your measuring tape at your shoulder, trail it between your legs, and back up to the start of your shoulder.
+Place your measuring tape at your shoulder blades, trail it between your legs, and back up to the start of your shoulder.

 *All measurements should be taken in inches to secure appropriate sizing.

 Linked in the description of every Hermoza swimsuit, you will find a size chart that will inform you on the appropriate sizing for the style you have selected.
 Make sure to read the product descriptions of each style.
 We often make recommendations for women who have particular body types, indicating whether they should size themselves differently.
 This could be due to fabric, style, or features and is usually a suggestion based on appropriate fit for coverage and protection.
 Once you have taken your true suit size measurements, you might consider shopping our collections based on your particular needs.